alvxto/OptimaPOS/README.md

+# OptimaPOS Website

 # Application Starter

-The application starter is based on Codeigniter ^4.0 and templates Metronic ^8.0
+The application starter is based on Codeigniter ^4.0

 ## Feautures